-The Sertoli-spermatid junctional complex adhesion strength is affected in vitro by adjudin
+The Sertoli-spermatid junctional complex adhesion strength is affected in vitro by adjudin (PDF)

 Wolski,Katja M.; Mruk,Dolores D.; Cameron,Don F.